freedev/solrcloud-zookeeper-docker/README.md

 A SolrCloud cluster and Zookeeper ensemble that runs in Docker

-Start a 3 node SolrCloud 5.2 and a 3 node Zookeeper 3.4.6 ensemble running:
+Start a 1 container SolrCloud 5.2 and a 1 container Zookeeper 3.4.6 running:

     ./startup.sh

+Start a 3 container SolrCloud 5.2 and a 3 container Zookeeper 3.4.6 ensemble running:

+    ./startup-cluster.sh

 This will: